-To qualify, contestants must have been in their current self-identified Master slave relationship for a minimum of one full year.
+To qualify, contestants must have been in their current self-identified Master slave relationship for a minimum of one full year, be at least 21 years of age by the application deadline, and live in the Northwest Region – Northern California, Oregon, Washington, Alaska, Idaho, Montana, Wyoming, and Reno, Nevada.
 The contest is open to pairs who identify as Master and slave regardless of race, religion, gender, or sexual orientation.
 The titles are not about a particular look, dress, body type, nor is there a required set of protocols that contestants are expected to follow.
 Contestants are not required to have a formal platform; however, questions from the judges regarding any specific plans or goals are appropriate.

 The Northwest Master slave Contest is one of the five feeder contests (Great Lakes, Northeast, Southeast, Southwest, Northwest) to the International Master slave contest held at South Plains Leatherfest in Dallas, Texas each March.
 Winners of the Northwest Master slave Contest are required to enter the International contest and represent the Northwest Region at South Plains Leatherfest.
 With the sole exception of the International Master slave contest, the Northwest regional titleholders may not singly, as a pair, or as part of another pair/triad, etc. compete in any other title contest throughout the duration of their title year.

 - Interview with the judging panel (150 points)